 Her preferred style (Steadiness), likes time to think things through before making a well considered comment and/or decision.
 His preferred style (Dominating), means he makes fast decisions and offers opinions freely.
 Once we had taken it back to differences in style, she clearly saw a way to discuss with him his response to her work, and how they could use each other's styles to work more effectively together.

-Differences in Background/Gender.
-Conflicts can arise between people because of differences in educational backgrounds, personal experiences, ethnic heritage, gender and political preferences.
+Conflicts can arise between people because of differences in age, educational backgrounds, personal experiences, ethnic heritage, gender and political preferences.
 Listen to an interview I did with Barbara Annis on gender diversity and inclusiveness..
 There are some great tips in the interview to help you make the most of gender differences.

-Differences in Leadership.
 Leaders have different ways of leading their teams.
-Employees who have to deal with different leaders throughout a day, can become confused and irritated by these different ways of being led.
+Team members who have to deal with different leaders throughout a day, can become confused and irritated by these different ways of being led.
 For example, one leader may be more open and inclusive, whilst another may be more directive.

 To avoid this type of disruption make sure that your leadership team have put together a solid set of principles and values that are used to provide consistency in how decisions are made, and how people are involved in the business.

-Personality Clashes.
-These types of conflict in the workplace are often fueled by emotion and perceptions about somebody else's motives and character.
+These types of conflict in the workplace are often ignited by emotions and perceptions about somebody else's motives and character.
 For example, a team leader jumps on someone for being late, because she views the team member as being lazy and disrespectful.
 The team member sees the team leader as out to 'get' him because he isn't one of the 'favored children'.

 Here is possibly one of the most important principles to follow, if you want to successfully resolve any personality conflict you find yourself caught up in...
 You Must Identify The Story You've Got Going On.

-If you want to learn all seven principles, download the ebook Influence Your Way to Success.
+If you want to learn all seven principles, to help resolve workplace conflict download Successful Feedback.

 You Must Identify the Story You've Got Going On